Do you have a saber tooth tiger size sweet tooth that can only be satisfied by some of the best London desserts of all time?

 Pro Tip: They also have another Chin Chin in Camden if that’s more convenient.
 Also, be sure to grab a photo BEFORE you dig in.

 Address: 54 Greek St, London W1D 3DS, United Kingdom

 Hours: Open daily from 1:00 pm to 10:00 pm, except on Sundays when they close at 8:00 pm.

 How to Get There: Take the Northern/Central line to Tottenham Court Road station or the Northern/Piccadilly line to Leceister Square station and walk from there.

-Bubblewrap is known for serving one of the best desserts London has to offer since they do an amazing job of reinventing egg waffles.
+Bubblewrap is known for serving one of the best desserts London has to offer since this London cafe does an amazing job of reinventing egg waffles.

 However, just in case you’re not totally sure what this signature Hong Kong street food is, they are basically traditional waffles with a bubble shape that are wrapped up and used as cones for decadent delights like Nutella, gelato, whipped cream, and anything else you can dream up.

 Plus, added bonus?
 This is one of the best dessert places in London that releases whimsical, limited-edition flavors regularly.

 Therefore, the menu is always changing and forever featuring something new for you to try, like their festive, seasonal reindeer face.

 But, if none of the flavors on offer tickle your fancy, then customize your waffle however you like before taking tons of photos of the supremely Instagrammable interior of their Coven Garden location, complete with a rosebud studded interior and a swank terrace out front.